Mentor a High School Student

 mentor2.0

-Are you ready to take the next steps in changing the course of a high school student’s future?
-Click the sign up button below, or call our Customer Relations Specialist, at 414-831-4563 with any questions about mentor2.0 or the formal application process.
+Are you ready to take the next steps in changing a child’s life?
+Click the 'APPLY HERE' button below!
+With questions, please contact our Customer Relations Specialist at (414) 831-4563 or via email to outline the next steps including our formal application process.